Traditional Aboriginal and Torres Strait Island Healing

 Healers work under their own unique names and techniques based on language groups, bush medicines available and local conditions.

-Due to their understanding of the spirit-body connection, Ngangkaṟi Healers specialise in treating psychological issues, and some have reported a release from fear and a sense of being 'brand new'[16] after treatment.
+Due to their understanding of the spirit-body connection, Ngangkaṟi Healers specialises in treating psychological issues, and some have reported a release from fear and a sense of being 'brand new'[16] after treatment.
 Two Ngangkaṟi healers were recognised in 2009 by the Royal Australian and New Zealand College of Psychiatrists and in 2011 by the World Council for Psychotherapy for their contributions to mental health[17] in the Aboriginal communities of Central Australia.

 Ngangkaṟi Healers accept the role of Western medicine[18], and some see it as the responsibility of Western systems to treat problems brought about by European settlement and not previously known to Indigenous communities – such as those caused by diets high in processed sugar and flour[19].
 Their focus is to treat people suffering from mental distress or physical conditions such as knee pain, repetitive strain injuries, joint pain, trauma, and pregnancy-related issues[20]